email: [email protected] | tel: 705.394.7255

 My dog's ears are dirty, how do i clean them?

-dog’s ear is more L-shaped than ours, and debris loves to collect at the corner
+Your dog’s ear is more L-shaped than ours, and debris loves to collect at the corner of the L.

 Ear cleaners should NOT contain alcohol and should NOT sting.

-ear problems are so painful; the dog must be anaesthetized to do a good job of
+Some ear problems are so painful; the dog must be anaesthetized to do a good job of cleaning the ears.

-the ear is clean, let the dog shake his head and allow some time for the ears to
+After the ear is clean, let the dog shake his head and allow some time for the ears to dry.

 Preventing ear disease